 Planting early-ripening varieties of blueberries, including Duke, Draper, and Bluecrop can help to decrease your chances of intense SWD infestation.
-In raspberries, some growers have chosen to only produce a summer crop, avoiding the heavy fall infestation altogether.
-June-bearing strawberries are typically at low-risk of SWD infestation, but ever-bearing strawberries have a higher risk in later parts of the summer.
-SWD is less successful and takes longer laying eggs in thicker-skinned fruit, so it can be beneficial to select fruit varieties with thicker skins.
+In raspberries, some growers have chosen to only produce a summer crop, avoiding the heavy infestation in fall raspberries altogether.
+June-bearing strawberries are typically at low-risk of SWD infestation, but everbearing strawberries have a higher risk in later parts of the summer.
+SWD is less successful and takes longer laying eggs in thicker-skinned fruit, so it may be beneficial to select fruit varieties with thicker skins.
 Grapes are not a preferred host for SWD and most grape producers have not had major issues with SWD.
-However, grape varieties with thinner skin are more vulnerable to SWD infestation and the associated sour rot infections.
+However, grape varieties with thinner skin or those that have splitting are more vulnerable to SWD infestation and the associated sour rot infections.

 Many extension programs will provide weekly updates on SWD captures in your region.
 Staying connected with these updates, especially as your fruit begin to ripen, will help you better prepare.
-If you are in Michigan, find these reports at:

-www.ipm.msu.edu/invasive species/spotted wing drosophila
+If you are in Michigan, find these reports at: www.ipm.msu.edu/invasive species/spotted wing d rosophila